 I’m fortunate enough to have a machine that I can leave at the trailer or bring with me when traveling.
 There’s a small issue with the machine I use – the machine’s threader is broken and I don’t know when I’ll get it fixed…so threading can be difficult.
 I found these great needles, SCHMETZ #1790 Quick Threading Needles Carded – 80/12.
 The needles have a slip-in threading slot in the eye.
 They’re so easy to use and come in handy when your threader is broken or when your machine doesn’t have a threader.
 I know many quilters that travel with machines such as Featherweights so these needles are a must.
 These needles are also available in the 90/14 size.

-Fortunately, every trailer come with a small table, some have banquette style tables and some have regular tables and chairs.
+Fortunately, every trailer comes with a small table, some have banquette style tables and some have regular tables and chairs.
 I like to spread out when I work and with my small table sometimes I need just a little more space.
-So I got myself a small TV tray table – a perfect spot to put tools, fabrics or even a coffee cup.
+So I got myself a small TV tray table – a perfect spot to put tools, fabrics, or even a coffee cup.

 I purchased a 2’ x 4’ folding table that can also be adjusted to 3 heights.
 This makes a functional table for the UNIQUE Folding Cutting Mat which can be unfolded.